-Our endoscopy unit investigates signs and symptoms to detect gastrointestinal diseases and disorders and resolve them through treatment, using the latest endoscopic equipment designs and methods.
+Our endoscopy unit looks for signs and symptoms to detect gastrointestinal diseases and disorders and solve them through treatment, using the latest endoscopic equipment designs and methods.

 Endoscopy is a medical procedure that uses a tiny camera the size of a large vitamin pill.
 The endoscope capsule has a light to illuminate your digestive system, a camera to take images, and an antenna to send those images to a recorder worn on a belt.
 The images are high resolution for accurate diagnoses, since the organs can be observed directly and detect digestive tract injuries, tumors, malformations, polyps, hemorrhages, esophageal reflux, suspected gastric or duodenal ulcer, malabsorption problems or poor digestion of food, celiac disease, etc.

 There are different types of endoscopies depending on their purpose:

 - Gastroscopy.
 It is used for the study of the upper digestive tract; esophagus, stomach, and small intestine (duodenum).

 - Colonoscopy.
 Used to examine the colon (large intestine) and rectum internally.

 - Therapeutic endoscopy.
 Also, the use of special instruments can solve digestive system problems such as removing polyps, removing foreign objects, or cauterizing ulcers.

 We have the diagnosis and treatment of the following conditions in our endoscopy unit: